 I saw this chicken recipe recently posted by my friend Mari at Once Upon a Plate.
-Mari writes one of my favorite blogs, and I'm in awe of her photography skills - so much so that I want to be just like her when I grow up ;).
+Mari writes one of my favorite blogs.
 If you've never visited her blog, pour yourself a beverage and settle in, you're in for a treat.

 My favorite way to prepare roast chicken is a time consuming process that requires at 8-24 hours, but sometimes time is limited and a quick technique like this one by Marcella Hazan is in order.
 It just doesn't get much easier than this - one chicken, two lemons, and a little salt and pepper.
 That's it, and you end up with the most wonderfully juicy and delicious bird.
 Let's walk through to process.